byui-cse/cse450-course/source/module-03/index.md

 ## Module 03 - Overview

-This week you'll learn about unsupervised learning, clustering, and data preprocessing.
+This week you'll learn about supervised learning, decision trees, and model evaluation.

 !!! warning "Subject to Change"